sopnode/liveboot/README.md

-# todo

-* in `/srv/shares/bootable-images/`, name the fedora outputs as `liveboot`
-* in `/srv/shares/bootable-images/`, name the fedora outputs after releasever

 # booting vanilla OSes live using redfish

 goal is for a user to be able to boot a sopnode with a live session of an OS of